franklinxzhou/duke-real-analysis-1-fall25/README.md

 # MATH 531@Duke
 My personal exam review note for Duke University's MATH 531 (Fall 2025), taught by Dr. Jayce Getz.
+This semester covers Rudin Chapters 1-7, with 1-3 before the midterm and 4-7 after the midterm.

 The notes are largely based on Rudin, W. (1976) Principles of Mathematical Analysis.
 3rd Edition, McGraw-Hill, New York, 145.
 However, I also put in some synthesis, personal ideas, ideas from related courses/resources.